quicwg/qlog/draft-marx-qlog-main-schema.md

 event definitions [QLOG-H3].

-This section defines some basic annotations and concepts the creators of event definition documents should follow to ensure a measure of consistency, making it easier for qlog implementers to extrapolate from one protocol to another.
+This section defines some basic annotations and concepts the creators of event definition documents SHOULD follow to ensure a measure of consistency, making it easier for qlog implementers to extrapolate from one protocol to another.

 ## Event design guidelines